slamora/brackets-wiki/Brackets-CodeMirror-v4-Migration-Guide.md

 * `Document.doMultipleEdits()` takes an array of edit descriptors, each of which describes a particular `replaceRange()`-style edit (or set of edits) to do at once, and a set of selections that should be tracked through those edits.
 The advantage of using this over just directly using `replaceRange()` and fixing up selections yourself is that it allows you to act as if each edit is separate from all the others (so you don't have to worry about fixing up selections for any edit other than the current one), and it handles tracking selections that are related to each edit automatically.

 For examples of how to use these APIs, you can look at the line-oriented edits in EditorCommandHandlers, such as `moveLine()` or `openLine()`.

+For a more detailed spec on the new multiple selection functionality, see [Research: Multiple cursors and selections](https://github.com/adobe/brackets/wiki/Research:-Multiple-cursors-and-selections).